simondotm/beeb-vsc/README.md

 ## Source code
 The extension uses TypeScript, as that is the language used for most online examples, especially those from MicroSoft.
+There are some tests (not very high coverage).
+These can be run from the Testing side-panel in VS Code by installing the Mocha Test Explorer from the extensions marketplace.
+To get the tests to show up, you may need to go to the command palette and select "Mocha Test Explorer: Enable for a workspace folder" command.

+The project includes an adapted version of BeebAsm version 1.10 to perform the code analysis, helping to identify potential compile issues as you type.
+It was converted to TypeScript, changed to capture all errors instead of exiting on the first error and enhanced with the ability to capture information about the code that drives functionality such as code completion and reference finding.
+This remains under the GPL and is in a separate folder /server/src/beebasm-ts.

+Also incuded is the [JavaScript port of strftime() by T. H. Doan](https://thdoan.github.io/strftime/) for implementing the `TIME$` functionality.

 Contributions, suggestions or bug reports to this extension are welcome, via the [Beeb-VSC](https://github.com/simondotm/beeb-vsc) GitHub repository